 Public Accommodations & Housing

-In May 2008, Governor Bill Ritter signed the Colorado Anti-Discrimination Act to add protections for LGBT people in public accommodations (i.e., restaurants and hotels) and housing.
+In May 2008, Governor Bill Ritter signed the Colorado Anti-Discrimination Act that added protections for lesbian, gay, bisexual and transgender people in places of public accommodations (i.e., restaurants and hotels) and housing.
 A public accommodation is defined as an entity that offers sales or services of any kind to the public: businesses, hotels, restaurants, hospitals, clinics, and health clubs.

-Under this law, LGBT Coloradans are protected by ensuring landlords and housing entities as well as public accommodations use inclusive business practices.
+Under this law, LGBT Coloradans are protected by ensuring landlords and housing entities. as well as public accommodations, use inclusive business practices.
+Therefore, it is unlawful for places of public accommodation to deny access or services based on a person’s sexual orientation or gender identity.
 For Coloradans, this means all people now have equal access to sales, services, and housing.